Cloudxtreme/UbiquiJPerf/README.md

 ===========

-Java port of Ubiquiperf (https://github.com/gillespiem/Ubiquiperf), allowing for the real-time display of signal stats, MCS index in use (ala TXRate/RXRate), and iperf throughput datapoints.
-The PHP based Ubiquiperf generated graphs only after all data was collected.
+Java port of Ubiquiperf (https://github.com/gillespiem/Ubiquiperf), allowing for the real-time display of signal stats, MCS index in use (ala TXRate/RXRate), and iperf throughput datapoints of Ubiquiti AirOS based gear.

+The PHP based Ubiquiperf generated graphs only after all data was collected, UbiquiJPerf will display datapoints in real-time.

 This project is an expanding from the JPerf codebase.